 Terri Lyne Carrington, Adam Rogers, Jimmy Haslip, Greg Osby

-At the turn of the century, her second solo album began to take shape and was eventually released as Jazz Is a Spirit in 2002.
-Two years later she delivered Structure, featuring the similarly funk and post-bop-inclined saxophonist Greg Osby.
-Carrington returned in 2009 with More to Say...Real Life Story, which featured an all-star lineup of guest artists including George Duke, Everette Harp, Kirk Whalum, and Walter Beasley, as well as then up-and-coming trumpeter Ambrose Akinmusire.
-In 2011, she released The Mosaic Project, which spotlighted several vocalists -- including Cassandra Wilson, Dianne Reeves, and Dee Dee Bridgewater -- among other artists.
-She won a Grammy for the set.
+At the turn of the century, her second solo album began to take shape and was eventually released in 2002 as Jazz Is a Spirit.
+Two years later, she delivered Structure, featuring the similarly funk and post-bop-inclined saxophonist Greg Osby.
+Carrington returned in 2009 with More to Say...Real Life Story; it featured an all-star lineup of guests including George Duke, Everette Harp, Kirk Whalum, and Walter Beasley, and then up-and-coming trumpeter Ambrose Akinmusire.
+In 2011, she released The Mosaic Project, which spotlighted several vocalists -- including Cassandra Wilson, Dianne Reeves, and Dee Dee Bridgewater, among other artists -- and was played by an all-female band.
+She won a Grammy for the set in 2012 for Best Jazz Vocal album.